 - Enroll or change optional life insurance or accidental death and dismemberment (AD&D).
 NOTE: Special Opportunity for 2018: Get up to $200,000 optional employee life insurance coverage without answering any medical questions.

 - Enroll or change Long-Term Care (LTC) insurance plan.

 - Update personal information.

-With Moda Plans, you may use any licensed provider, but will get the best value by using Moda Medical Home providers.
 Willamette Dental Group and Kaiser Permanente both require you to use their facilities and providers to have services covered.
-If you are currently covered by a different carrier and switching to one of these plans, be aware that you will need to change providers.
+If you are currently covered by a different carrier and switching to one of these plans, be aware that you will most likely need to change providers.

-Reminder: 12 month waiting period for dental and vision services
+Reminder: 12 month waiting period for dental services

-If you do not enroll yourself or a dependent in dental and/or vision coverage when you are first eligible, then choose to enroll during an Open Enrollment period, you or your dependent will be considered a “late enrollee” and will be subject to a 12-month waiting period on all dental and vision plans, meaning only diagnostic and preventive care on the dental plans and routine eye exams on the vision plans will be covered for the first full 12 months of coverage.
+If you did not enroll yourself or a dependent in dental coverage when initially eligible, then choose to enroll during an Open Enrollment period, you or your dependent will be considered a “late enrollee” and will be subject to a 12-month waiting period on all dental plans, meaning only diagnostic and preventive care on the dental plans will be covered for the first full 12 months of coverage.

 Every effort has been made to report information accurately.
 However, all information, including the amount of any benefit and employee eligibility for benefits, is subject to and governed by the terms and conditions of the applicable contract, policy or plan document.
 In all cases where any of the information provided in this guide differs from the amount of benefit actually provided, the terms of the legal documents will control.

 Please check your October paycheck to ensure any payroll deductions reflect the enrollment decisions you have made.
-Notify Benefits ASAP if anything appears to be incorrect.
+Notify Benefits immediately if anything appears to be incorrect.